University of Edinburgh: Nobel and Nobel equivalent prizes

+As of October 2024, 20 Nobel Prize laureates, with 20 awards, have been affiliated with the university as alumni, faculty members or researchers (three additional laureates acted as administrative staff).

 In the following table, the number following a person's name is the year they received the Nobel prize.
 In particular, a number with an asterisk (*) means the person received the award while they were working at the university (including emeritus staff).
 A name underlined implies that this person has been listed previously (i.e., multiple affiliations).

 Heads of state and government

 In popular culture

 The University of Edinburgh has featured prominently in a number of works of popular culture.